-As a British photographer, partly based in Mexico, I had always dreamed of making a photographic road trip through the USA.
-When the 2016 US presidential election became the increasing focus of the world’s attention, in a year that had already seen the United Kingdom voting to leave the European Union, my instinct was to be there.
+I had always intended to make a photographic road trip through the USA, so when the 2016 US presidential election became the increasing focus of the world’s attention, in a year that had already seen the United Kingdom voting to leave the European Union, my instinct was to be there.
 So, I packed my cameras and flew to Reynosa, from where I crossed the border into the USA arriving in Brownsville on Halloween, where the journey starts.
 I would drive 8,000 miles by car in 5 weeks, covering 13 American states as well as Washington, DC.
 The publication Divided States represents the fruits of my journey: 244 pages containing 154 still images and 18,000 words of text.
 Divided States takes us back to a moment when Donald Trump’s victory felt improbable, which in retrospect now feels like a time of innocence or naivety, a different era.
 On 8th November 2016, he was confirmed president-elect.
 Divided States is significant as it visually evokes the seconds before America set off on what has turned out to be one of the darkest periods of its history with the firestorm of the Trump presidency.
-The images viscerally drop you right back into a critical moment of change in American history, vividly taking us back to where the current situation began.
+The images viscerally drop you right back into a critical moment of change in American history.
 This was the moment when America changed and the world with it.
 Few if any of the people that I encountered on my journey could have imagined the tumultuous events, the twists and turns that would ensue.
-It is timely too as we now witness the ferocious nature of the 2020 US presidential election playing out in front of us in the bleak shadow of the coronavirus pandemic.
+Those continue today.
+In the words of Kurt Vonnegut, “History is merely a list of surprises.
+It can only prepare us to be surprised yet again.
+Please write that down…”